 We enjoy another full day with game viewing in Maasai Mara.
 Depending on the season and current game locations and viewing conditions, we may divide our day into morning and afternoon drives, or take our lunches with us in order to venture further into the reserve if conditions warrant.

 After breakfast we depart for Nairobi.
-En route, just outside the capital, we visit the Karen Blixen Museum.
+En route, just outside the capital and later we visit the Karen Blixen Museum.
 Baroness Karen Blixen-Finecke emigrated from Denmark to Kenya in 1918 and, in 1937, wrote under the pseudonym, Isaac Dineson, “Out of Africa.”

 The novel tells the tale of the Baroness’s experiences on a Kenyan farm.
 Her home is now a museum, restored to the style in which she maintained it.